vnicholson1/FlowerClassifierTool/README.md

 Best tiny images and edges: 66.55873300575071%, C=0.1, gamma=1, kernel=linear.
 4x4 tiny image and 8x8 edge image.

+# Updating training data

+Add any new images to the `train` folder and run `create_datapoints.py` to create the JSON file of training data.

 # Flask app

 To launch, go into the root directory and run